Meowkewok/FlyWheel/README.md

 **CAD:** https://a360.co/43ZN17t
 Read the journal for development information!

+I made this project because I have admired onewheels' versatility and coolness for some time, but they are prohibitively expensive, so once I saw a video about putting hoverboard motors into a gokart wheel, I thought: Wow!
+That seems like it would be a way to make a onewheel!

 All CAD was made using Fusion360.
 This project was made for Hack Club's Highway!
 Check it out here: https://highway.hackclub.com/
 Thank you to Hack Club, @Acon, @alexren, and the rest of the Highway team!